-I have always been amazed at how simple eggs become so “beautiful” when a chef in a 5-Star restaurant skillfully puts together a combination of nutritious fillings to make up one of the varieties of omelette.
+I have always been amazed at how simple eggs become so “beautiful” when a chef in a 5-Star restaurant skillfully puts together a combination of nutritious fillings to make up one of the varieties of an omelette.

-An omelette or omelet is a dish made from beaten eggs fried with butter or oil in a frying pan (without stirring as in scrambled egg).
+An omelette or omelette is a dish made from beaten eggs fried with butter or oil in a frying pan (without stirring as in scrambled egg).
 It is quite common for the omelette to be folded around a filling such as cheese, chives, vegetables, meat (often ham or bacon), or some combination of the above.

 Eggs have become part of daily dietary plans the world over, and have even been eaten as a complete meal; usually breakfast.